nestorwheelock/fleetflow/planning/wireframes/README.md

-# CarFlow Wireframes
+# FleetFlow Wireframes

 ## Overview

-This directory contains ASCII wireframes for all major screens in the CarFlow car rental management system.
+This directory contains ASCII wireframes for all major screens in the FleetFlow car rental management system.
 These wireframes serve as visual specifications for the user interface implementation.

 ## Design Patterns